Designs for Sport · Ingredient Science

 Performance Benefits

-• Supports tendon and ligament collagen synthesis during training-induced remodeling
+• Supports tendon and ligament structure and integrity

 Dosing Reference